Message Replay Configuration

 - Finally, the replayed message is delivered to a consumer and is acknowledged, which removes it from the replaying endpoint; however, it's still in the replay log until it gets trimmed.

-Replaying logged messages is done on a per endpoint basis, and can be initiated using the Solace PubSub+ Manager, SEMP, Solace CLI commands, or by a client application using a Solace API when it binds to a Guaranteed endpoint.
-As we discussed in Types of Replay Requests, a replay request can initiate the playback of all the logged messages, or start from a given date and time, with the condition that if a start date and time are provided, they must not be for some future date and time.
-In either case, all clients bound to the replaying endpoint are disconnected, except the client requesting the replay if done through a bind request.
+Replaying logged messages is done on a per-endpoint basis, and can be initiated using Solace PubSub+ Broker Manager, SEMP, Solace CLI commands, or by a client application using a Solace API when it binds to a Guaranteed endpoint.
+As we discussed in Types of Replay Requests, a replay request can initiate the playback of all the logged messages, all messages after a given replication group message ID, or start from a given date and time, with the condition that if a start date and time are provided, they must not be for some future date and time.
+In all cases, all clients bound to the replaying endpoint are disconnected, except the client requesting the replay if done through a bind request.

-All logged messages from the playback start time are processed, and the message broker attempts to match their topics with the replaying endpoint subscriptions.
-When there's a match, the message broker replays the logged message to the replaying endpoint, and it sends the original message as it was received, without modification: it uses the original topic, content, and message ID.
-The message broker doesn't mark the message as redelivered in any way.
+All logged messages from the playback start time are processed, and the event broker attempts to match their topics with the replaying endpoint subscriptions.
+When there's a match, the event broker replays the logged message to the replaying endpoint, and it sends the original message as it was received, without modification: it uses the original topic, content, and message ID.
+The event broker doesn't mark the message as redelivered in any way.